 Duncan is a passionate advocate and a dedicated member of the agricultural community, with over 20 years experience with various state, federal and commodity agri-political organisations.

 A former National Farmers' Federation president, in 2015 Duncan was made a Member of the Division (AM) in the Order or Australia for his significant service to primary industry, to professional associations, and to education and training.
-Duncan holds a B. Ag Ec (1977) from UNE and is Fellow of the Australian Rural Leadership Program which he completed in 1999.
+Duncan holds a Bachelor of Agricultural Economics from UNE and is a Fellow of the Australian Rural Leadership Program which he completed in 1999.

-Currently Duncan is Chair of the Sheep Industry CRC and also the Implementation Steering Committee of the National Wild Dog Action Plan and has recently been appointed to the Board of a new Skills Service Organisation, Skills Impact.
+Duncan is currently a Director on the Board of the Skills Service Organisation, Skills Impact.
+He is also the previous Chair of the Sheep Industry CRC and the Implementation Steering Committee of the National Wild Dog Action Plan.

 Duncan owns and manages "Narringa", a 9750-hectare pastoral and irrigation property near Hay, NSW, producing wool, sheep meat, rice and wheat.

 Reg Kidd is the NSW Farmers nominee on the Tocal Advisory Council.
 Reg has broad interests in agriculture, horticulture, natural resource management and education.
 He has a Bachelor of Science in Agriculture from the University of Sydney and a Graduate Diploma in Education.

 Reg is the current Mayor of Orange City Council and has held numerous board and committee memberships including Regional Development Australia - Central West region, Local Land Services, Landcare, Orange Community and Education Committee (OCTEC) and the State Noxious Weeds Advisory Council.
 Reg is also well known for his long-term ABC radio gardening program.